-This is a super simple, fun Halloween density investigation, perfect for introducing the concept of liquids having different densities and for practising making and testing predictions.
-All you need to do is set up an easy density jar and try to find a spooky object for each layer.
+This is a super simple, fun Halloween density investigation that is perfect for introducing the concept of liquids having different densities and for practising making and testing predictions.
+All you need to do is set up an easy density jar with oil and water and try to find a spooky object for each layer.

 Halloween Density Jar